How soon can I enter the U.S.?

 - Evidence of financial support

-- Name and contact information of Designated School Official or Responsible Officer at USM: Kimberly Sinclair, Interim Director, International Programs, 207-780-4959
+- Name and contact information of Designated School Official or Responsible Officer at USM: Kimberly Sinclair, Director, International Programs, 207-780-4959

 In certain cases, if there is some problem with your documents, you may be issued a 30 day entry on your I-94 card, and issued a form I-515, with instructions to see your international student advisor.
 If you receive this form, come to the International Services office upon your arrival.